A Quick Guide on Employment Standards Act in Ontario

 As an employee, it is important to know your rights.
-In Ontario, this is spelled out in the Employment Standards Act (ESA).
+In Ontario, the Employment Standards Act spells out the rights of employees.
 The ESA is a government statute, which outlines the rights of employees and the responsibilities of employers in Ontario.
 Employers must provide the minimum employment standards set out in the ESA.
-If they do not, a complaint can be issued for violating the ESA.

 What is the purpose of the ESA and who does it apply to?